2105Pega/DudekProject0/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-__JDBC Bank__ is a console application build in Java.
+__JDBC Bank__ is a console banking application built in Java.
 The app was designed for people who want to have quick access to their banking accounts on many different devices.
 JDBC Bank users can log in, open new checking or savings accounts, and make multiple withdrawals or deposits in a session!

 ## Table of Contents
 * [Installation](#Installation)